 This course involves the basic principles of chemistry, biochemistry and microbiology applied to environmental systems and problems.
 The fundamentals and principles of biochemistry, including important biomolecules, bioenergetics and kinetics are discussed.
 A systematic and quantitative description is given for the necessary inorganic and organic reactions in aerobic and anaerobic media, biokinetics, medium formulation, growth rates and population dynamics, sterilization and genetic engineering.
 Applications include waste water treatment, bioremediation, fermentation processes and vaccines.

-For students taking Chemical Engineering or Honours Chemistry, or a Major in Chemistry.
-An elective course for students taking other Science programmes.
+Note(s): For students taking Chemical Engineering or Honours Chemistry, or a Major in Chemistry.